Welcome

 Aspects

 1).
-Directly ahead from the Remembrance Centre, Heroes' Square and ramp, four steps and a level area with a ribbed surface.
+Directly ahead from the Remembrance Centre, Heroes' Square and Boyes Garden ramp, four steps and a level area with a ribbed surface.

 2).
-To the right of the building is a ramp 2 metres wide, 24.66 metres long, witha gradient of 2.45%.
+To the right of the building is a ramp witha gradient of 2.45%.
 This ramp is suitable for mobility scooter and wheelchair access.

 Customer care support

-We can provide mobility scooters for a £5 hire fee.
+We can provide mobility scooters for a £10 hire fee.
 We advise booking by calling 01283 245100.
 Subject to availability we can loan blankets to wheelchair and mobility scooter users.
-A height-adjustable bed is available on request for adult and older child changing.

-Please contact the Welcome Desk for advice and help.
+Please contact the Welcome Desk for advice and assistance.

 Emergency evacuation procedures

 The alarm system when activated will cause all automatic doors to open.
-The route to the evacuation area is via Heroes' Square and the sloping path to Millennium Avenue and the South Atlanntic Association (Falklands) memorial.
 Staff members and volunteers will provide guidance and assistance in the event of an evacuation.
+Our fire assembly point is located at the Falkands Memorial.

 Customer care support